lwade/euca-wiki/Starter-Images.md

-## Listing of Starter EMIs
+Find below a list of various images for Linux distributions.
+If you have any questions about any of these images, please join the community mailing list and ask.

-Below is a list of the starter images that will be made available on emis.eucalyptus.com and eustore.
+## Listing of Starter images

 <table>
     <tr>